sudheeshkatkam/nlpclass-fall2013/site/assignments/a2classification.md

 Create a new class {% highlight scala %}nlp.a2.LogNaiveBayesModel[Label, Feature, Value]{% endhighlight %}

-that, like the previous version, extends {% highlight scala %}nlpclass.NaiveBayesModelToImplement[Label, Feature, Value]{% endhighlight %}
+that, like the previous version, extends {% highlight scala %}nlpclass.Classifier[Label, Feature, Value]{% endhighlight %}

 As before, you will have to implement the `predict` method: {% highlight scala %}def predict(features: Vector[(Feature, Value)]): Label{% endhighlight %}